Brazilian Constitution of 1937: Historical context

 The presidential election to be held in 1938, when Vargas would hand over power, had two applicants: the opposition candidate, Armando Salles de Oliveira, and the government candidate, José Américo de Almeida.
 However, Vargas refused to leave the presidency and declared a coup d'état that became known as Estado Novo, a name inspired by António Salazar's dictatorship in Portugal.

 In 1934, Congress granted amnesty to former political persecutors, including Luís Carlos Prestes, leader of the Prestes Column and a member of the Communist Party of Brazil (PCB).
 Under the guidance of the Communist International, foreign communist agents and the national leadership of the PCB, the ANL (National Liberation Alliance) was founded, with Prestes as its honorary president and the goal of organizing an armed revolt against the Vargas regime and forming a popular government.
 In November 1935, the ANL organized a revolt, with uprisings in Rio de Janeiro and Natal, when military officers were coldly murdered while they slept in their barracks.
 The revolts were quickly suppressed; Natal was under the control of a communist government for three days.
 Vargas used the uprising as justification for the creation of the National Security Law of 1935, which was responsible for suspending the previous constitution and allowed him to suppress the ANL.

 The alarmist campaign about the communist threat reached its peak on September 30, 1937, when the Cohen Plan, a communist strategy guided by the USSR to seize power and inaugurate a kind of "Brazilian Soviet republic", was released.
 Actually, the plan was a farce written by the military integralist Olímpio Mourão Filho, who would later trigger the military coup of March 31, 1964.
-Its name is an incorrect version of the name Kun, for Béla Kun, who led a short-lived communist regime in Hungary in 1919 (Mourão was informed that "Cohen" was the Jewish version of "Kun").
+Its name is an incorrect version of the name Kun, for Béla Kun, who led a short-lived communist regime in Hungary in 1919 (Mourão was informed that "Kun" was the Hungarian version of the Jewish surname "Cohen").
 The plan was announced on the radio and in government newspapers, leading Eurico Gaspar Dutra, the Minister of War, and General Góis Monteiro, the head of the Armed Forces, to send a decree to Congress declaring a "state of war" on national territory, which was approved by almost three-quarters of the members of parliament.

 Fifty days later, with the support of the integralists, the conservative military, the industrial bourgeoisie and intervenors from various states, Vargas ordered the police to surround the Chamber of Deputies, imposed a recess on the legislature and granted the new constitution.